“Once upon a time, there was a girl named Caroline. This little girl had a dream. She was dreaming of the day she would get married…”

-* She invites you to look at the power of stories, and how they help shape our world.
+* I invited attendees to look at the power of stories, and how they help shape our world.

-* You’ll explore how they impact your personal choices and actions, and the lives of the people around you.
+* We explored how they impact our personal choices and actions, and the lives of the people around us.

-* Finally, you will learn how to use stories to create change for yourself and the world you live in.
+* Finally, we learned how to use stories to create change for ourselves and the world we live in.

 You are a professional, right?
 You show up for your clients, ready to work.
 You are dressed appropriately.
 You put on a smile to make them feel at ease.
 You do all these things, because this is how we have learnt to BE when we are working: professional!

 We are thoroughly imprinted with the idea that work is not the place for ugly tears, heartbreak, or childhood trauma.
 Yet, as a coach, healer, or change-maker, when it comes to connecting with your audience, these are the stories that matter.
 People need to be able to see the transformation, connect to the challenges and feel that you, more than anyone else, understand exactly what they are going through.

 Sharing these intimate experiences, thoughts and emotions publicly can feel super daunting.
 What if people judge you or stop taking you seriously.
 What if they finally see through you and realise you're a fraud?
 What if they leave nasty comments or laugh at you?
 These thoughts and feelings can really spiral out of control quite fast, and before you know it you are drowning in what Brené Brown has coined the vulnerability hang-over.